- This event has passed.

 May 7 @ 6:00 pm - 8:30 pm

-Join us for our first event of the Young Urbanist Water Series, for an evening of discussion and workshop on building water resilient cities.
+Join us for our first event of the Young Urbanist series exploring the relationship between water and urbanism, for an evening of discussion and workshop on building water-resilient cities.
+We are delighted to welcome a range of speakers sharing expertise of working sustainably with water in urban contexts around the world.

 Where: Cowcross Gallery, 75 Cowcross St, Clerkenwell, London EC1M 6EL